Tutor, Audio Narrator, Text Editor, Artisan Garlic Braider

 3. Disease Free Seed We regularly test our garlic seed for disease such as harmful nematodes (stem and neck or bloat nematode) and the fungus known as “white rot” (sclerotium cepivorum).
 Our team of seed experts are constantly walking our seed fields and eliminating any plants that do not have vigorous growth.
 Quality seed is what we have been known for since 1977!”
 (Filaree Farms).

 4. See Allicins Ranch Moiee Springs, ID (far north in Idaho panhandle near Canada border) online catalog w/ growing information, as well.
 I had a phone conference w/ Ben Ronniger re: my failed Monti crop 2024.
 Ben said, “I use 5 year rotation.
 Rather than counting days to harvest, let the plant tell you when it is ready to harvest, lift from the soil and see the cloves in the bulb or if the bulb is still round, leave it in the soil another 5-7 days.
 Have plastic ready if the forecast is days of rain just prior to harvest week.”
-See on their website: Migrant farm podcast interview and pics of Garlic bus that delivers through the states on their way from the garlic harvest in California Baja region farms home in Moiee Springs, Idaho.
+See on their website: Migrant farm podcast interview and pics of Garlic bus that delivers through the states on their way from the garlic harvest in California Baja region farms to their home base in Moiee Springs, Idaho.

 5. The garlic plant: https://images.app.goo.gl/6H73NsyjCgBJDX4X9 from Science Direct where you can find articles about many aspects of allium sativum var. sativum (soft neck) and the hardneck variety as well– Allium sativum var. ophioscorodon (hardnecks are much harder to braid, yet many people do braid hardnecks (see my Pinterest page for many examples and instructions).